 Deep-sky targets in Cepheus

 The Milky Way flows through the bottom half of Cepheus the King.
-There are star clusters in this part of the sky, but none are particularly well-known.
-One interesting area for telescopic viewing can be found just below a line drawn to connect the bottom of the house shape.
-This area is called IC 1396, or the Elephant’s Trunk Nebula.
+Although there are star clusters in this part of the sky, none of them are particularly well-known.
+However, one interesting area for telescopic viewing can be found just below a line drawn to connect the bottom of the house shape.
+This area is called IC 1396, or the Elephant’s Trunk nebula.
 Through a telescope, first find the reddish star Mu Cephei.
 This behemoth star has the nickname of the Garnet Star.
 It’s a semi-regular supergiant that varies in brightness from magnitude 4.5 to 3.5 over the course of two years.
 Below Mu Cephei look for a cluster of stars and nebulosity that heralds the Elephant’s Trunk.

-Another area of Cepheus that provides good telescopic viewing is NGC 7023, or the Iris Nebula.
+In addition to the Elephant’s Trunk, another area of Cepheus that provides good telescopic viewing is NGC 7023, or the Iris nebula.
 It lies 6 degrees up from Alpha Cephei and 3 1/2 degrees down from Beta Cephei, plus a little to the right from a line drawn between those two bright stars.
 Here you will find NGC 7023, a 7th-magnitude star glowing from within its cocoon of gas and dust, creating a lovely reflection nebula.

 The last deep-sky stop in Cepheus involves two star clusters that lie approximately 1 degree away from Zeta Cephei and from each other, forming a tight triangle.
 The brighter of the two is the magnitude-7.7 cluster NGC 7235.
 The other shines at magnitude 8.4.
 It’s the cluster NGC 7261.
 These two star clusters are the start of a trail of clusters and nebulae that zigzag along the Milky Way toward Cassiopeia.